NICMx/FORT-validator/docs/doc/usage.md

 Disable the RTR server.

-If the flag is set, the server is disabled, the rest of the `server.*` arguments are discarded, and Fort performs an in-place standalone RPKI validation.
+If the flag is set, the server is disabled, the rest of the `server.*` arguments are ignored, and Fort performs an in-place standalone RPKI validation.

 ### `--server.address`